forhadislamse/forhadislamse/README.md

   <li><strong>Git & GitHub</strong> – Version control and collaborative workflows</li>
 </ul>

-I’m eager to grow into a Full-Stack Engineer, contribute to impactful products, and collaborate with experienced teams in fast-paced environments.
+I’m eager to grow as a Full-Stack Engineer, contribute to impactful products, and collaborate with experienced teams in fast-paced environments.
 <br/>
 </p>